Michaelangel007/numdigits_benchmark/README.md

 ## Windows 10, AMD Threadripper 3960X

+Here we see the weakness of the early Threadripper generations -- poor single-threaded performance, aka _inherently sequential._ Their real strength has always been algorithms that multi-thread nicely, aka _embarrassingly parallel_ implementations.

 |Rank| Algorithm                  |Threadripper 3960X |%Faster |
 |---:|:---------------------------|------------------:|-------:|
 |  1 | alexandrescu_pohoreski_v3  |~ 2.895 avg ns/call|  75.11%|